fgadaleta/worldofpiggy.github.io/about.md

 ## The Domestic Period

-This is a never-ending period.
+This is a never-ending period, and the one I enjoy the most.
 As theory goes nowhere without practice, I daily experiment and build things that work.
 Stuff that people compile and run on real infrastructure, with real data in order to get real results.
-I regularly maintain a number of computing units and experiment with cutting edge technology with **doing-not-just-reading** approach.
+I regularly maintain a number of computing units and experiment with cutting edge technology with a **doing-not-just-reading** approach.
 Hence the most important skills I have acquired across the years comprise

 ### OS and Programming Languages